 The Global History of Free Ports researches the development and diffusion of the institution of the free port.

 Grain technology groups researches and teaches the physical and chemical properties of the cereal grains and grain legumes to develop industrial grain uses and processes.
 Our aim is to help create high quality and healthy foods for the world's growing population.
 Current research is focused on beta...

 Koli Lab is focusing on understanding how targeting and activation of the TGF-β/BMP family growth factors are involved in the pathogenesis of malignant and fibrotic lung diseases.

 We study humanities & social science research questions with new methods in collaboration between research groups, memory organisations and the general public.

-The web page of the Helsinki Accelerator Mass Spectrometry facility (HAMS).
-Information on the method, equipment, types of samples (environmental, biofuel, etc), and a virtual video tour.
+The web page of the Helsinki Accelerator Laboratory.
+Information on the methods, equipment and a virtual video tour.

 Language research that paves the way to a better understanding of cultural areas and their history is what we do in HALS.

 The Helsinki Centre for Intellectual History promotes the Research of Ideas across Disciplines, in- and outside Finland.